Chapter 92 BWV 207 Vereinigte Zwietracht der wechselnden Saiten

 (One notes that some scholars argue that a lost chorus preceded the instrumental version of this movement but this is unproven).

 The majority of lines of text for this cantata are given over to recitative so it is unsurprising that Bach set three of the four with continuo only.
 The four voices are generally considered to have allegorical rather than mythical roles, soprano Fortune, alto Gratitude, tenor Diligence and bass Honour (Dürr p 861).
-This matters little to the general listener who needs, perhaps, only to be aware that the general theme of the work is akin to a morality tale, or perhaps, a Victorian sermon!
+This matters little to the general listener who needs, perhaps, only to be aware that the general theme of the work is akin to a morality tale, or perhaps, to the modern listener a Victorian sermon!
 It comes as no surprise that the tenor, Diligence, presents the first discourse on a subject upon which Bach would surely have approved, the benefits of hard work in youth.

 This recitative is notable for its extremely wide tonal range.
 It may have been partly for reasons of variety and the sustaining of interest; Bach touches upon keys as widely unrelated as C major and F#m!
-However, the sense of the text is never forgotten; note the coldness of the harmony with a Neapolitan chord within an implied Dm context depicting the shame and anxiety of the old and infirm, a consequence of abandoning learning in youth (bars 12-14).
+However, the sense of the text is never forgotten; note the coldness of the harmony with a Neapolitan chord within an implied Dm context depicting the shame and anxiety of the old and infirm, a sad consequence of abandoning learning in youth (bars 12-14).

 The tenor now delivers the first aria and its sheer energy and pace fully embody his defence of determination and effort.
 The message is simple—-do not withhold—-Fortune and Honour observe your progress even though your path may be difficult—-they will reward you.
 Certainly, only a dullard could fail to be invigorated by the momentum that is generated.
 Much emphasis is given to the choosing of the right path in life and we are permitted a moment of pause for reflection upon this towards the end.